 - 3 tablespoons raw sliced almonds

 - 2 teaspoons freshly squeezed lemon juice

-- 2 – 3 tablespoons freshly grated aged pecorino cheese
+- 2 Tablespoons aged pecorino cheese freshly grated

 - Preheat the oven to 475 degrees Fahrenheit.

 - Line a sheet pan with aluminum foil.

 - Trim any dry, tough ends of the broccoli crowns,

 - Cut broccoli into even sized pieces for even cooking.

 - In a large bowl, whisk together the olive oil, minced garlic, and red pepper flakes.